 Application connectors are architectural elements that model the rules for how components interact.
-They are standard class connections customised for certain APIs, so they can be used to quickly integrate new end points.
+They are standard class connections customized for certain APIs, so they can be used to quickly integrate new end points.

 SAP connectors allow the integration of different applications and technologies with SAP systems through open standards.
 The connectors are means for technical interoperability of SAP components (written in ABAP or ABAP objects) and other components (written in Java, C++, and Visual Basic, for example).